John-Lin/express-login-example/README.md

 # Development

-First, Modify `config/default.json.example` to `config/default.json` and edit host, port and dbName for your mongodb.
+First, modify `config/default.json.example` to `config/default.json` and edit host, port and dbName for your mongodb.

 ```
 npm run dev